Finding Profitable Products to Sell on Amazon

 1. Sign up for 100 free MarketScout credits (no credit card required!).

-2. Copy and paste your vendor's catalog and cost information into this template (Note: Download will start by clicking the link).
+2. Copy and paste your vendor's catalog and cost information into a CSV file.

 3. Save the file in CSV format and upload the catalog to MarketScout.

 4. In no time, you'll have a sortable, searchable profitability report.

 MarketScout makes it easy to know which SKUs you should stock up on - and, which ones to avoid.
 At your fingertips, you have instant access to important details about each item, including: